Dangerous Driving Solicitors

 Just because the police accuse you of driving dangerously does not mean you will be convicted.
 The police often misunderstand what counts as 'dangerousness'.
 This is where our dangerous driving solicitors can help.

-• My driving was not dangerous
+My driving was not dangerous

-• I was not the driver
+I was not the driver

 It is for the prosecution to prove beyond doubt that you were the person who committed the offence.
 The CPS might have a witness to the incident but this isn't as damaging as you might think.
 Generally speaking, witnesses don't want to get involved in criminal cases.
-It's easy enough writing a witness statement, but attending court 12 months later to give evidence in person is a scary prospect.
-Most civilian witnesses will lose contact with the CPS overtime.
+It's easy enough to write a witness statement, but attending court 12 months later to give evidence in person is a scary prospect.
+Most civilian witnesses will lose contact with the CPS overtime. -

-• I was driving in an emergency
+I was driving in an emergency

 This argument can, in certain circumstances, amount to a defence.
-Failing that, you can use it as a 'special reason' to avoid a driving ban.
+Failing that, you can use it as a 'special reason' to avoid a driving ban. -

-• I did not know the police were pursuing me
+I did not know the police were pursuing me

 Many dangerous driving allegations involve police chases.
 Some police vehicles are undercover.
 If you thought someone else was chasing you (to steal your car, for example), then you may have a complete defence.